 Knowing that pet owners suffer from allergies with a myriad of dust mites, bacteria and other nefarious particles in the air of their home, Shark made this vacuum with them in mind.

 It excels at cleaning pet hair and deep, stubborn pet messes.
-In addition, though, is an excellent filtration system that traps 99.99% of particles .3 microns or over.
-The HEPA filter does its job with the body specially sealed to make sure that no dust filled air is able to evade the filter.
+Also, though, is an excellent filtration system that traps 99.99% of particles .3 microns or over.
+The HEPA filter does its job with the body specially sealed to make sure that no dust-filled air can evade the filter.

-There are actually two other mesh filters in addition to the HEPA and all are washable.
+There are two other mesh filters in addition to the HEPA and all are washable.

 Rotating brush bars on the floor head beat the pet hairs and other large debris into submission before it is sucked up into the canister.
 Then there is a powerful turbo brush for pet hair.

 The Shark excels at both carpets and hard floors.
-In fact, it’s one of the best vacuums for hard floors as it has a dust away feature to wipe up any dust residue left behind by the nozzle.
+It’s one of the best vacuums for hard floors as it has a dust away feature to wipe up any dust residue left behind by the nozzle.

 The only downside is the canister when emptying.
 You will still have to be very careful when emptying the bagless canister to avoid undoing all the work the filters have done.